FOREX-Steady dollar has yen pinned near key level of 152

 By Rae Wee and Alun John

-The euro was steady at $1.0766 as was the pound at $1.2571, leaving the dollar index, which tracks the unit against six peers, flat on the day at 104.82, having crept above 105 on Tuesday.
+The euro was steady at $1.0776 as was the pound at $1.2575, leaving the dollar index, which tracks the unit against six peers, flat on the day at 104.72, having briefly crept above 105 on Tuesday.

-Euro zone inflation data is due later in the day, but with data from the biggest economies already released and broadly in line with expectations of a continuing slowdown, it is unlikely to have a major impact on the common currency.

 The Japanese yen was last at 151.7 per dollar, little recovered from last week's slump to 34-year lows of 151.975, as the Bank of Japan's historic policy shift only served to underscore its outlier status.